RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 * The partition we created on the SD card (in part one) is too small to hold the Ubuntu GUI.
 Solution: The SD card has some extra room, and we can re-size the partition.
 * We can install the Ubuntu GUI with a single line command.
 But it takes an hour for the Bone to download, compile, and install all of the GUI libraries.

-If we try to install the GUI without re-sizing the partition, the installation will fail midway and we will have wasted half an hour.
+If we try to install the GUI with insufficient space, the installation will fail midway and we will have wasted half an hour.
 So it's best to re-size first.
 <!--more-->
-###Why Re-Size the Partition?
+###Why Must We Do the Re-Sizing?
 Why didn't the partition have the right size when we originally downloaded the image file?
 Good question.

 My guess: The image file was designed to be as small as possible in order to minimize download time.
 That makes sense.
 I plan to test this theory by creating a new image with a larger partition size and a pre-installed GUI.
 If the test is successful, results will be posted on this blog.
 If the mission fails, then the secretary will disavow any knowledge...